Motivic spheres and the image of the Suslin--Hurewicz map

 \begin{defn} The map $s_n$, defined as the composite

 will be called {\em Suslin's morphism}. \end{defn}

 The maps $s_n$ just described can be put together to yield:

 By appeal to \cite[Lemma 2.6.1]{Suslin} and \cite[Lemma 3.23]{NesterenkoSuslin}, the direct sum on the left hand side has naturally the structure of a graded ring.
-In fact, this ring is graded commutative (essentially because the direct sum operation on vector spaces is a symmetric monoidal structure).
-It is well-known that the Milnor K-theory ring is graded commutative as well.
+In fact, this ring is graded commutative (essentially because the direct sum operation on vector spaces is symmetric monoidal).
+It is well known that the Milnor K-theory ring is graded commutative as well.
 By \cite[Corollary 3.28]{NesterenkoSuslin}, $\bigoplus_{n \geq 0} s_n$ is in fact a homomorphism of graded rings.